Vers-AI/versusai-sc2-bot-template/README.md

 ```bash
 python ./run.py
 ```
-If all is well, you should see SC2 load and your bot start playing - although it will do nothing at the moment.
+If all is well, you should see SC2 load and your bot start mining minerals.
+You can close the SC2 window to stop your bot running.

 ### Bot name and race

-Go to the [bot/bot.py](bot/bot.py) and specify your bot's name and race.
+Now you will want to name your bot and select its race.
+You can specify both of these in the [bot/bot.py](bot/bot.py) file, in the `CompetitiveBot` class.

-### Adding to your bot
+### Updating your bot

-Put all your new code files in the `bot` folder.
+As you add features to your bot make sure all your new code files are in the `bot` folder.
 This folder is included when creating the ladder.zip for upload to the bot ladders.

 # Working with submodules